Where To Find Unclaimed Money and Unclaimed Property

 The best place to begin is your own state's Unclaimed Property Department

 website.
-These are the websites that we provide links to.
+These are some of the websites that we provide links to.
 Many

 states allow searching by name on their own website.
 Some states refer